SAP-archive/logistics-business-network-gtt-samples/lbn-gtt-template-ts/README.md

 # Track Shipments Template App

+## Announcement (2022.08.20)
+In this release, the following changes are made:
+* The UI5 version for Track Shipments template app is upgraded to 1.96.10.
+* For visibility provider integration, the mapping of the field 'trackid" is removed in the model.

+## Announcement (2022.07.16)
+In this release, the following changes are made:
+* The valid from/to segment (1970/9999) is removed from all the Tracking ID functions.
+* The key specification "SOURCE_STOP_KEY" is enhanced.

 ## What's New in Track Shipments app (Micro Delivery 2021.03.21)
 * Enable air tracking mode with integration of visibility provider and TM (air freight booking) in the Track Shipments template app
 * Enhance forwardEventtoTM event-to-action script with actual event’s message type in Track Shipments template app.